Jacques Henri Lartigue

 When, in 1976, the creation of a Fondation Lartigue was first mooted, he enthused about ‘all my treasures (albums, negatives, stereos, paintings, journals etc)’ and there are several other entries in his memoirs where he singles out the stereos for special mention.
 It’s absolutely clear that they were, for him, an important and quite distinct part of his collection, and one of which he was immensely fond.

-It’s a great shame therefore that when his childhood photographs were brought to the attention of the world by John Szarkowski and Richard Avedon in 1963, the fact that the images were stereo was simply ignored.
+And so, it’s a great shame that when his childhood photographs were brought to the attention of the world by John Szarkowski and Richard Avedon in 1963, the fact that the images were stereo was simply ignored.
 Instead, prints were taken from one half of the stereo pair, and even then often very heavily cropped.
 The example below is extreme, but far from unique.

 Clearly the cropped image has more impact on the screen, where the poor resolution has little consequence, but viewed in a good stereoscope the stereo image has more depth, more interest, and a richer composition.